Wyatt Jenkins is a product and business leader with a passion for building products that customers love.

-Outside of user interviews, what voice of the customer (VOC) inputs have you seen that have given you better insight into how your users use your various products that has yielded the best results (or the results that provided the greatest insights that weren't known prior)?
+Outside of user interviews, what voice of the customer (VOC) inputs have you seen that have given you better insight into how your users use your various products that have yielded the best results (or the results that provided the greatest insights that weren't known prior)?

 A/B tests always challenge our thinking.
 I'm wrong more than half the time.

-Reference customers who will pay for the product, use the product and publicly speak about the product are hard to get and incredible once you have them.
+Reference customers who will pay for the product, use the product, and publicly speak about the product are hard to get and incredible once you have them.

 I like doing customer service for a day as well, that's always fun.

 I haven't built Pro-serve!
-However, at Optimizely, we built a robust customer success team that was - at times - borderline proserve and that team acted as an extension of the product org.
+However, at Optimizely, we built a robust customer success team that was - at times - borderline pro-serve and that team acted as an extension of the product org.

 Also, I'd always look for scalable options such as partner networks that you don't have to staff yourself.

 I love pricing consultants, pricing is hard - I recommend Simon Kucher.
-We usually end up using a few design consultants for big projects of when we need a brand refresh that stretches our thinking (SSTK 2012).
+We usually end up using a few design consultants for big projects when we need a brand refresh that stretches our thinking (SSTK 2012).

 Most design work I like in-house, but sometimes a 3rd party can help.
 Get a firm externally to help you IPO, don't build all the compliance folks internally - too much overhead.